deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 ### Creating tags and tag categories

-VMware vSphere doesn't have "regions" and "zones".
-It has `Datacenter` and `Cluster` objects.
-To establish relation between these and "regions"/"zones" we'll use tags that fall into two tag categories.
-One for "region" tags and another for "zones tags".
+Instead of "regions" and "zones", VMware vSphere provides `Datacenter` and `Cluster` objects.
+We will use tags to match them with "regions"/"zones".
+These tags fall into two categories: one for "regions" tags and the other for "zones" tags.

-Create tag category with commands:
+Create a tag category using the following commands:

 ```shell
 govc tags.category.create -d "Kubernetes Region" k8s-region
 govc tags.category.create -d "Kubernetes Zone" k8s-zone
 ```

 Create tags in each category.
-If you intend to use multiple "zones" (`Cluster`), create a tag for each of them:
+If you intend to use multiple "zones" (`Cluster`), create a tag for each one of them:

 ```shell
 govc tags.create -d "Kubernetes Region" -c k8s-region test-region